Limnoria/Limnoria-doc/use/capabilities.rst

 he lacks the 'bar' capability.
 If the user doesn't have that anticapability, then the bot checks to see if the user issued the command over a channel, and if so, checks to see if the user has the antichannelcapability for that command, '#baz,-bar'.
-If so, again, he tells the user that he lacks the 'bar' capability.
+If so, again, it tells the user that they lack the 'bar' capability.
 If neither of these anticapabilities are present, then the bot just responds to the user like normal.